Data-Driven-World/Data-Driven-World.github.io/_Notes/BinaryHeap_Heapsort.md

 ## Binary Heap

 Before, discussing Heapsort algorithm, we have to introduce a new data structure called _binary heap_ or simply called _heap_.
-The heap is an array of object that we can view as a nearly complete binary tree.
+The heap is an array of object that we can view as a nearly perfect binary tree (or we can call it a _complete_ binary tree).

+> A perfect binary tree is a full binary tree which **all** leaf nodes are at the same level.
+Complete binary trees are nearly perfect **except** the last level and all the leaves at the last level are packed towards the left.

 You are familiar with the concept of array.
 But what is a binary tree?
 The easiest way to explain it is using some examples.
 The image below shows you an array of integers.

 ![Array of Integers Representing Binary Heap](/assets/images/week2/Binary_Heap_Array.png)